MechanicalRock/twitter-blurb-generator/module2/index.md

  We will then delve into the process of refining our input parameters for the OpenAI API, ensuring that the generated output aligns more closely with our desired context and requirements.

-If you've had issues so far, clone from this branch [Module1](https://github.com/MechanicalRock/latency-worksop-modules/tree/module-1)
+If you've had issues so far, clone from this branch [Module1](https://github.com/MechanicalRock/latency-worksop-modules/tree/module-1) LINK NEEDS TO BE UPDATED!

 ## Contents